sccn/sccn.github.io/tutorials/misc/EEGLAB_option_menu.md

 Simply press *Yes*.
 A copy of *eeg_options.m* will be stored in the local directory and modified when you change any of the EEGLAB options.
-(Note: For EEGLAB to use this file, the current directory (.) must appear BEFORE the EEGLAB toolbox directory in the Matlab path; see *path()*).
+(Note: For EEGLAB to use this file, the current directory (.) must appear BEFORE the EEGLAB toolbox directory in the MATLAB path; see *path()*).
 If the original *eeg_option.m* file is writable, EEGLAB will modify it instead.